-$$a = a' = N_a x m' x {l'}^{-1} x^2 {t'}^{-2} x^{-4} {\theta'}^{-4} = N_a m' {l'}^{-1} {t'}^{-2} {\theta'}^{-4}.$$ assumption regarding the dimensionality of the relevant constant(s) just as the method of dimensional homogeneity does: a user of the principle of similitude must assume that the dimensional constants which figure in the fundamental equations are such that their dimensional transformation coefficients cancel out.
-This assumption bears out surprisingly often: In addition to a, Bridgman cites the gas constant, the velocity of light, and the constant of quantum action.
+$$a = a' = N_a x m' x l'^{-1} x^2 t'^{-2} x^{-4} \theta'^{-4} = N_a m' l'^{-1} t'^{-2} \theta'^{-4}.$$ the dimensionality of the relevant constant(s) just as the method of dimensional homogeneity does: a user of the principle of similitude must assume that the dimensional constants that figure in the fundamental equations are such that their dimensional transformation coefficients cancel out.
+This assumption bears out surprisingly often.
+In addition to a, Bridgman cites the gas constant, the velocity of light, and the constant of quantum action.
 Is there some metaphysical significance to this seeming conspiracy of the dimensional constants?

-The x factors cancel and the numerical value of Stefan's constant is invariably $N_a$ .
-That only some such constants are invariant under dimensional scale transformations is evident in Tolman's failure to capture Newtonian Gravitation: $G = N_G M^{-1} L^3 T^{-2}$ scales with factor $x^{-2}$ .
-The conclusion of Bridgman's argument is that the method of similitude requires an
+The x factors cancel, and the numerical value of Stefan's constant is invariably $N_a$ .
+That only some such constants are invariant under dimensional scale transformations is evident in Tolman's failure to capture Newtonian gravitation: $G = N_G M^{-1} L^3 T^{-2}$ scales with factor $x^{-2}$ .
+The conclusion of Bridgman's argument is that the method of similitude requires an assumption regarding

-&lt;sup>55Where "the universal form" is the statement that the materials which constitute the universe could be used to create an empirically indistinguishable universe which differed only in size.
+50. &quot;The universal form" is the statement that the materials that constitute the universe could be used to create an empirically indistinguishable universe that differed only in size.

-Bridgman answers in the negative, the apparent conspiracy can be explained by the dimensional structure of our conventionally defined unit systems.
-By limiting valid unit transformations to those that leave that some choice of constants invariant, e.g. c and e in Tolman's system, a number of consistent systems of dimensions can be defined.
-Bridgman amplifies Buckingham's observation that the number of independent basic dimensions or units can be determined by the number of unit-invariant quantity relations, i.e. laws, we chose to accept as axiomatic (i.e. relatively a priori as indicated in §1.2).
+Bridgman answers in the negative-the apparent conspiracy can be explained by the dimensional structure of our conventionally defined unit systems.
+By limiting valid unit transformations to those that leave that some choice of constants invariant (e.g., c and e in Tolman's system), a number of consistent systems of dimensions can be defined.
+Bridgman amplifies Buckingham's observation that the number of independent basic dimensions or units can be determined by the number of unit-invariant quantity relations (i.e., laws) we choose to accept as axiomatic (i.e., relatively a priori, as indicated in sec.
+1.2).
 Apparently, then, the number of basic quantity dimensions (and number of dimensional constants) is conventional.
-For example, if force was to be set as an additional fundamental quantity, there would be a new dimensional constant in Newton's second law.
-Instead we take the law, with this would-be constant set to unity, as a unit-invariant axiom.
-Bridgman argues that we accept dimensional definitions not owing to some metaphysical identity but due to the frequency of the corresponding experimental fact.
+If force were to be set as an additional fundamental quantity, for example, there would be a new dimensional constant in Newton's second law; instead, we take the law, with this would-be constant set to unity, as a unit-invariant axiom.
+Bridgman argues that we accept dimensional definitions not owing to some metaphysical identity but because of the frequency of the corresponding experimental fact.

 Bridgman provides a helpful demonstration of the conventionality involved.
-I will modify his convention of using the square brackets [x] to using curly brackets $\{x\}$ to denote the unitless numerical value of x [in line with contemporary standards, see JCGM (2012)].
-Bridgman provides a description of each of the constants of nature in terms of the fundamental units (5 constants and 5 basic units):
+I will modify his convention of using the square brackets [x] to using curly brackets $\{x\}$ to denote the unitless numerical value of x (in line with contemporary standards; see JCGM 2012).
+Bridgman provides a description of each of the constants of nature in terms of the fundamental units (five constants and five basic units):